 “Clever yet loving.
 So many kitschy wigs and campy cocktail dresses you’d think it would be a drag show, but it’s not.”–The Boston Globe

 “The perfect antidote to all those synthetic Christmas specials.
 Welcome at the holidays — or any time.”–Bay Windows

 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for The Paisley Sisters’ Christmas Special, include:
+The production materials for The Paisley Sisters’ Christmas Special include: